-The county shall maintain detailed subsidiary journals and the total of the subsidiary journals must equal the amount(s) recorded in the general ledger accounting system for accounts receivable.
+The county department of social/human services shall maintain detailed subsidiary journals and the total of the subsidiary journals must equal the amount(s) recorded in the general ledger accounting system for accounts receivable.

-1.010.14.
+1.010.7.H.
 Fixed Assets